bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 data has been submitted to the web server.

-Server-side validation is more secure because it prevents malicious users from tampering with your website\'s code and submitting invalid data to your server.
+Server-side validation is more secure because it prevents malicious users from tampering with your website&apos;s code and submitting invalid data to your server.

 When the form data is received by the web server, the backend will